alexhunsley/archery-notes/README.md

 R hand index finger at corner of mouth.

-Nock: three fingers under knock.
+Nock: three fingers under nock.

 Focus on target but move tip of arrow (at draw) over your aim point in foreground.